-Use of this constructor enables the programmer to specify the allocation of the backing store in a particular type of memory with a particular virtual memory characteristic.
-The filter is used to locate an area in physical memory with the required physical memory characteristics and to direct its mapping into the virtual address space.
-Other constructors allow multiple filters to be passed.
+Use of this factory enables the programmer to specify the allocation of the backing store in a particular type of memory with particular memory characteristics.
+The selector is used to locate an area in physical memory with the required physical memory characteristics and to direct its mapping into the virtual address space.

-Hence, once the filters have been created, physical memory areas can be created and objects can be allocated within those memory areas using the usual RTSJ mechanisms for changing the allocation context of the new operator.
+Hence, once physical memory regions have been created and registered, physical memory areas can be created and objects can be allocated within those memory regions using the usual RTSJ mechanisms for changing the allocation context of the new operator.